StokersWebsite/.github/Research/Agile.md

 Normally the stakeholders come up with requirements (sometimes in collaboration with the developers).

 ### Planning
 Then you can make a planning.
 You devide the requirements in tasks which you can then assign to people with a certain timeframe.
-To keep track of all the tasks you can use tools like Taiga.
+To keep track of all the tasks you can use tools like [Taiga]([https://www.taiga.io/](https://tree.taiga.io/project/jeffrey_derksen-international-project/backlog)).

 ### Collaborative Design
 After this the planning you can design the software.
 Think of how you are going to accomplish your tasks and what you will need.